Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Introduction

 However, the problem is challenging, for several reasons.
-First of all, multivariate and conditionally correlated mediators introduce considerable complexity.
+First, multivariate and conditionally correlated mediators introduce considerable complexity.
 Unlike the single mediator or conditionally independent mediator case, the indirect effect of each individual mediator involves not only the path from the treatment to this mediator itself, but also all possible paths pointed to this mediator from its upstream mediators.
 The total number of potential paths that go through any mediator is super-exponential in the number of mediators.
 It is thus crucial to carefully disentangle the individual mediation effect when the multivariate mediators are interrelated with unknown dependency.
-Second, time-varying variables introduce another layer of complexity, as there are carryover effects along the time horizon.
-Unlike the single time point case, the mediator at a given time point could affect both the current and future outcomes, and thus it is crucial to learn both the immediate effect and the delayed effect.
-Infinite time horizon further complicates the analysis when defining the mediator effect that accumulates over time.
+Second, time-varying variables introduce another layer of complexity, as there are carryover effects along time.
+Unlike the single-time-point case, the mediator at a given time point could affect both the current and future outcomes, and thus it is crucial to learn both the immediate effect and the delayed effect.
+Infinite time horizon further complicates the analysis when the mediator effect accumulates over infinite time.